AI assistant — not human

 Critical: Labels Without Encryption Do Not Block Copilot

-Data Loss Prevention and audit logging form the detective and preventive control layers for Copilot security.
-While permissions and labels are the primary access controls, DLP catches sensitive content that bypasses those controls, and audit logging provides the evidence trail that compliance teams and regulators require.
+While permissions and labels are the main access controls, DLP identifies sensitive content that may slip through.
+Audit logging offers the evidence trail needed by compliance teams and regulators.

 For HIPAA-covered entities, the combination of DLP (preventing PHI exposure through Copilot), audit logging (demonstrating all AI interactions with patient data are tracked), and sensitivity labels (classifying PHI at rest) forms the compliance framework that auditors expect.
 EPC Group configures these controls as a unified compliance layer, ensuring that Copilot deployment strengthens rather than weakens the organization's regulatory posture.
 See our Copilot Readiness Assessment guide for the complete evaluation framework.

-Enterprise Copilot deployments require clear answers on where data is processed and how access is controlled.
-These are among the first questions CISOs and compliance officers ask — and the answers determine whether Copilot can be deployed in regulated environments.
+Enterprise Copilot deployments require clear answers regarding data processing and access control.
+These are the key questions that CISOs and compliance officers ask.
+The responses will determine if Copilot can be utilized in regulated environments.

 Microsoft 365 Copilot processes data within the Microsoft 365 service boundary in the geographic region associated with your tenant.
 For EU Data Boundary customers, Copilot prompts and responses are processed within the EU.
 For US tenants, processing occurs in US data centers.
 Azure OpenAI model inference runs within the same regional boundary.
 Your data is not transferred to OpenAI, is not used for model training, and is not accessible to other tenants.
 For organizations with Advanced Data Residency (ADR) or Multi-Geo configurations, Copilot respects the data residency commitments of your Microsoft 365 subscription.
 Government cloud (GCC, GCC High) Copilot availability follows separate timelines with enhanced data residency guarantees.